 Show Off Your Work

-If you make any kirigami snowflakes or any of the other previous Math Craft projects, please share with us by posting to the corkboard.
+If you make any kirigami snowflakes or any of the other previous Math Craft projects, please share with us by posting to the forum.
 Perhaps you have some original project or something you've seen on the web that you'd like to share.